Karlos348/dBlik/README.md

 - [ ] Optional
     - [x] Refunding overdue funds in the Transaction Account
     - [x] Transaction cancellation by customer
+    - [x] Charging the store a refundable fee
     - [x] Transaction expiration by store
     - [ ] Integration with chosen e-commerce platform
     - [ ] Mobile application